-Here you will find a photo of a Dutch Shepherd licking a koi.
+Here you will find a picture of a tree that resembles a dog.

 "Canines with a love for the ocean and their human companions were treated to a day of doggy surfing fun with the fifth annual Surf City Surf Dog competition in Huntington Beach on Sunday.
 Pooches were able to 'hang paws' over surfboards while cheered on by crowds of animal lovers, and were also given the chance to strut their stuff in a variety of other doggone fun activities and contests throughout the weekend event." —Hey, I don't write it.
 Although it seems like it would be a much more pleasant thing to focus on writing given rather than all the other options these days.